2017: Alzheimer's disease

 2014: DREAMS COME TRUE

-Sophie Allport is delighted and very honoured to be involved with a wonderful charity - Dreams Come True.
+Sophie Allport was delighted and very honoured to be involved with this wonderful charity - Dreams Come True.
 An inspiring organisation that helps bring happiness and joy to terminally and seriously ill children.
 It is a national children's charity which has delivered over five thousand dreams to children and their families in the last 25 years.

 Dreams Come True launched an annual Dream Tea in 2013 to celebrate midsummer and to raise as much money as possible.
 They encouraged people across the nation to get together, stop for tea, bake a cake and help make some children's dreams come true.
 Sophie designed an exclusive 'Butterfly' mug that was sold in aid of the charity and with the help of celebrity baker Miranda Gore Brown it proved a successful event that will become an annual fundraising opportunity that anyone can get involved in.
 We would encourage everyone to organise their own Tea Party every year and raise money for this brilliant cause!